Meziadin Junction

 Meziadin Junction (/mᵻˈziːədᵻn/) is a work camp in northwest British Columbia, Canada, near the border with Alaska, United States.
 It is about 14 km north of the Nass River crossing and 156 km north of Kitwanga on Highway 37.
 The highway splits in its journey north from Terrace to Dease Lake, with one branch (Highway 37A) heading west over Bear Pass to Stewart and terminating at Hyder, Alaska.
+Meziadin Lake and its provincial park are nearby.
+The name "Meziadin" derives from the now-extinct Tsetsaut First Nations language.